devhawala/dodo/readme.md

 ### Development history

+- 2021-01-24
+-- PS: added support for Xerox PFB fonts from GlobalView 2.1 when generating PostScript for PDF

 - 2020-12-26 - **Important corrections to File Service -- update Dodo ASAP**
 -- FS: bugfix preventing data loss when storing VP documents (MP 0915 on re-opening document in VP)
 -- FS: bugfix preventing losing files with strange VP access rights when opening volume on Dodo restart